UKRI has announced its new policy and this page is under construction 6/8/21 – NOTE until 01/04/21 the current UKRI policy applies

 Please apply at the point of article acceptance.
-The procedure and form are at: http://openaccess.ox.ac.uk/applying-for-funding-from-oxfords-rcuk-open-access-block-grant/.
+The APC team will advise if funds are available in our block grant and if the journal is eligible.
+Oxford’s current policy, procedure and form are at: http://openaccess.ox.ac.uk/applying-for-funding-from-oxfords-rcuk-open-access-block-grant/.
 Please don’t pay the invoice yourself.
 The APC will be paid directly from the RCUK block grant to the publisher.

-We also ask you to deposit the manuscript into ORA, the Oxford Research Archive; go to http://ora.ox.ac.uk/ and click on Deposit (with Oxford single-sign-on).
-Rule of thumb – deposit your final peer-reviewed version, before type-setting.
+We also ask you to ‘Act on Acceptance’ and deposit the manuscript into ORA via Symplectic; go to https://oxris.ox.ac.uk/ and log in with Oxford single-sign-on.
+Which version to upload – deposit your Author Accepted Manuscript (final peer-reviewed version, before type-setting).

 How much is our RCUK Block Grant and what does it cover?

-The OA Block Grant from RCUK to Oxford was £1.1m and £1.3m for the two years from 1st April 2013.
+The OA Block Grant from RCUK to Oxford was £1.1m and £1.3m for the first two years from 1st April 2013.
+The policy and block grant apply to peer‐reviewed papers (except invited reviews) which acknowledge Research Council funding.
 RCUK’s policy states:

 The RCUK OA block grant is intended principally to support the payment of APCs.
 However, Research Organisations may use the block grant in the manner they consider will best deliver the RCUK Policy on Open Access, as long as the primary purpose to support the payment of APCs is fulfilled.
 The payment of colour charges and page charges may also be taken from the block grant at the discretion of the managing research organisation which should keep in mind the overall purpose of the block grant which is to support the payment of APCs.